Bearbobs/Blog/content/posts/2021-04-18-slack-track/index.md

 code sample:

-`test.sh` a simple bash script to test the service and sending out results to slack, which eases the process of not referring to a dashboard for the same
+`test.sh` a simple bash script to test the service and send out results to slack, which eases the process of not referring to a dashboard for the same

 ```
     #!/bin/bash